 This sets forth departmental standards used to recommend specialized faculty for promotion.
-It is intended to supplement college- and universitylevel guidelines (http://fda.fsu.edu/faculty-development/promotionsfor-specialized-faculty).
+It is intended to supplement college- and university-level guidelines (https://fda.fsu.edu/faculty-development/promotions-for-specialized-faculty).
 Promotion is awarded at the university level by the President, but the actions begin within the department.
 Specialized faculty fall into one of five categories, not all of which may be represented in the Department of Biological Science.
 It should be noted that within the Department of Biological Science specialized faculty members within each category hold a wide range of differing responsibilities and thus, the promotion criteria are designed to reflect this range.